- Pros: No monthly fee. Simple rate. Easy to use, but excellent features. Fast transfers. Commitment-free.

 Who is it best for?

 Square is an easy solution for most small-business types, whether you sell in person, online or remotely.
-The card reader and customer-not-present payment options make it excellent as an integrated hub for all your transactions – at least until you want a more complicated virtual terminal.
+The card reader and customer-not-present payment options make it excellent as an integrated hub for all your transactions.

-Businesses travelling a lot should be aware that Square can only be used in the country they’re registered in.
+Still, businesses travelling a lot should be aware that Square can only be used in their country of registration.
 Similarly, UK users can only charge in GBP, not other currencies.